 Hirens Linux menu entries do not fully load linux - Ensure all files are contiguous (RMPrepUSB - Ctrl+F2).

-Embedded XP Install ISO can't find source CD on 2nd boot - if you re-name the iso as an XP ISO and move it, it may work (e.g. \_ISO\Windows\XP\XPHOMESP2.ISO) - if not, extract the whole iso contents to the root of the USB drive and rename the ISO to xxxxx.isowinv and place it in \_ISO\MainMenu folder.
+Embedded XP Install ISO can't find source CD on 2nd boot - if you re-name the iso as an XP ISO and move it, it may then work (e.g. \_ISO\Windows\XP\XPHOMESP2.ISO) - if not, extract the whole iso contents to the root of the USB drive and rename the ISO to xxxxx.isowinv and place it in \_ISO\MainMenu folder.
 Only the files in the root and the \i386 folder may be required, but test with all extracted files as a first attempt.
 See POS2009_ReadMe.txt in the docs folder for an example of an embedded XP install ISO.
 You can also try the XP Install using the WinPE method here.

 Kaspersky 10.0 ISO runs and downloads the updates, but the next time I use it on another system, I have to download the updates all over again - Create an empty folder on the root of the Easy2Boot USB drive called \Kaspersky Rescue Disk 10.0 - before you next boot to KAV-rescue on a system, ensure that the Kaspersky Rescue Disk 10.0 folder on that system's internal hard disk is NOT present (otherwise updates will go onto the internal hard disk).